Little London, Leeds: Description

 The area backs onto the Sheepscar Interchange, a major road interchange between the A61 towards Harrogate and the A58 towards Wetherby) and the Leeds Inner Ring Road.

 To the east of Lovell Park Road is the Oatland estate (i.e. the street names mainly include Oatland).
 This includes Little London Primary School which was opened in 1974, then closed because of an arson attack in 1995.
 It re-opened, refurbished in 1999 as Little London Community Primary School.
 It also includes a community centre and three tower blocks.
-To the west is the Carlton estate which includes two 12-storey blocks of flats which were built in 1965 and since refurbished, Carlton Croft and Carlton Close.
+To the west is the Carlton estate which includes three 12-storey blocks of flats which were built in 1965 and since refurbished: Carlton Garth, Carlton Croft and Carlton Close.
 This is named from the 19th century Carlton Barracks which is still in operation.
 The local pub is The Leeds Rifleman: its name was changed from Windsor Castle in 1984 to honour the 125th anniversary of the founding of the Leeds Rifle Regiment.
 There were previously two pubs on the Lovel Park Estate; the Londoner and the Hobby Horse and the Oatland estate boasted the Kings Arms and the Lovell Park social club but all these have since closed leaving the Leeds Rifleman on the Carlton Estate as the sole remaining pub.

 To the south of Claypit Lane is the Lovell Park estate.